iip-ecosphere/platform/platform/tools/Install/README.md

     ecsServiceMgr.sh

 Instead of `ecsServiceMgr.sh` you may also start `ecs.sh` and `serviceMgr.sh` as separate processes in separate shells.
-If you have installed Angular, you may also start `mgtUi.sh`.

 ### Via startup scripts

 If you created systemd startup scripts, it is now time to install them, i.e., usually to copy them into ``/ecs/systemd/system``, to refresh the setup and to enable the services depending on your Linux distribution.
 After enabling, the broker, the platform service, the monitoring service, and, if configured, the management user interface shall be up.

+### Management User Interface

+The management user interface is instantiated along with the platform. *The user interface is still under development.* If you want to have a first look, start

+    mgtUi.sh

+(on Windows `mgtUi.bat`) and open then in a browser `http://localhost:4200`.

 ## Deploying and starting platform components on the devices

 Depending on your decisions made before, the fundamental platform components must be deployed manually or can be installed in terms of the generated containers.

-### Deployment to devices without containers
+### Manual Deployment

-Copy the created artifacts from `gen` (`broker/*`, `ecsJars/*`, `ecs.sh`, `svcJars/*`, `serviceMgr.sh`, `SimpleMeshTestingApp-0.1.0-SNAPSHOT.jar`) to the devices.
-To ease this step, the platform instantiation creates the ZIP files `broker-bin.zip`, `ecs-bin.zip`, `ecsSvcMgr-bin.zip` or `svcMgr-bin.zip`.
-For each artifact, the instantiation creates a folder with all dependencies and the respective startup script.
+For each required program, the instantiation creates a folder with all dependencies and the respective startup script.
+Moreover, the setup of the install package enables the creation of respective ZIP files `broker-bin.zip`, `ecs-bin.zip`, `ecsSvcMgr-bin.zip` or `svcMgr-bin.zip`.

 * Start the broker for local communications
 * Start the platform components, i.e., either